-Item Responsibility 1.
+Library Portfolio Requirements 1 and 2 precede Tabs A-J Responsible Party

+(1.)
+Candidate

 A cover letter addressed to the Dean.

-Candidate 2.
-A completed Checklist of Intent, which includes a space for the candidate to indicate which version of the Library Promotion and Tenure Policy is applicable if the policy changed during the candidate's pre-tenure or pre-promotion period.
-Candidate 3.
-A routing form with spaces for the required signatures.
-Candidate 4.
-A cover sheet indicating the candidate's name, current rank, and Library department Candidate 5.
-Previous recommendations generated by the Department Head , Promotion & Tenure Committee, and Dean Candidate 6.
-Current year recommendations generated by the Department Head and the Promotion & Tenure Committee Dean 7.
-Other written documentation generated throughout the promotion and tenure process The individual(s) generating the documentation 8.
-A table of contents for the core document and for the supplementary materials Candidate 9.
-Candidate's executive summary.
-Executive summary - a summative report and personal statement by the candidate that addresses his or her activities in the philosophies regarding librarianship, scholarship and creative activity, service, and where applicable extension, outreach, and other assigned areas.
-Candidate 10.
-A curriculum vitae organized according to the criteria for promotion and tenure Candidate 11.
-Annual performance evaluation for the period under review, including the position description; faculty annual workload statement; the annual goals and objectives forms; written statements submitted by the faculty member as a part of, or in response to annual performance evaluations; the supervisor's comments; and any response made by the candidate to the supervisor's comments.
-Do not include numerical ratings Candidate 12.
-Candidate's most recent Conflict of Interest/Commitment Disclosure Form Candidate 13.
-Library's most recent mission, vision, and values statement.
-Candidate 14.
-External review letters.
+(2.)
 Dean

+A completed Checklist of Intent, which includes a space for the

+candidate to indicate which version of the Library Promotion and

+Tenure Policy is applicable if the policy changed during the candidate's

+pre-tenure or pre-promotion period.

+Tab A Candidate

+A routing form with spaces for the required signatures

+Tab B Candidate

+A cover sheet indicating the candidate's name, current rank, and Library

+department

+Tab C (1) Dean

+Contract Status and Dossier Review form inserted here.

+Tab C (2) Candidate

+Previous recommendations generated by the Department Head and the

+Promotion & Tenure Committee and the Dean.

+Tab C (3) Dean

+Current year recommendations generated by the Department Head and

+the Promotion & Tenure Committee

+Tab C (4) Candidate

+As needed: Documentation of credit for prior service or

+extension/reduction of probationary period (required if credit for prior

+service or extension/reduction of probationary period was requested).

+Tab D Candidate

+A table of contents for the core document and for the supplementary

+materials.

+Tab E Candidate

+Candidate's executive summary; a summative report and personal

+statement by the candidate that addresses his/her philosophies and

+activities in the areas of librarianship, scholarship and creative activity,

+service, and where applicable, outreach and other assigned areas.
+Not to

+exceed 4 pages.

+Tab F Candidate

+A curriculum vitae organized according to the criteria for promotion and

+tenure.